 TRAVIS – Trajectory Analyzer and Visualizer

-TRAVIS, which stands for Trajectory Analyzer and Visualizer, is a tool which can compute a plethora of functions and histograms from molecular dynamics and Monte Carlo simulation trajectories.
+TRAVIS, which stands for Trajectory Analyzer and Visualizer, is a software tool which can compute a plethora of functions and histograms from molecular dynamics and Monte Carlo simulation trajectories.
 I am the main developer of the TRAVIS program package.

 Please visit the TRAVIS website: www.travis-analyzer.de